Worldwide Guide to Women in Leadership

 1997-2002 Advisor of the Ministry of Foreign Affairs

 Diplomat and specialist in UN questions from 1977, Vice-Presidential candidate in 1996,.
-It was rumored that she would included as Foreign Minister in the poposed cabinet lineup, which in the end was turned down by the National Assembly in 2005.
-Ambassador to France from 2005. (b.
+It was rumoured that she would included as Foreign Minister in the opposed cabinet line-up, which in the end was turned down by the National Assembly in 2005.
+Ambassador to France 2005-09, Director General of UNESCO from 2009 and Candidate for UN Secretary General in 2016. (b.
 1952-).

 1995-97 Deputy Minister of Justice Rada Mladenova Yosisova